LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/i-am-happy.md

 grey looks like my new color,

-seems rusty, so it's glowing
+seems rusty, so it is glowing

 in another dimension.